catalingavan/logbee.Documentation/source/on-premises/installation/docker/index.rst

 Docker
 =============================

-logBee can be run as a Docker application, thanks to `Marcio <https://github.com/zimbres>`_ valuable contribution.
+Logbee can run as a Docker application, thanks to `Marcio <https://github.com/zimbres>`_ valuable contribution.

-The official logBee Docker repositories are the following:
+The official Logbee Docker repositories are the following:

 - https://hub.docker.com/r/catalingavan/logbee.backend

 - https://hub.docker.com/r/catalingavan/logbee.frontend

-Running logBee in Docker will automatically install all the necessary prerequisites.
+Running Logbee in Docker will automatically install all the necessary prerequisites.

 .. contents:: Table of contents
    :local: